+'''

-assign-preferences -reset -likecolor AQUA "likes the color aqua"
+assign-preferences -reset -likecolor AQUA

+'''

+• "likes stars":

+'''

-assign-preferences -reset -likeshape STAR "likes stars" '''
+assign-preferences -reset -likeshape STAR

+'''

-assign-profile
+5.1.14 assign-profile

 A script to change the characteristics of a unit according to a profile loaded from a json file.

 A profile can describe which attributes, skills, preferences, beliefs, goals and facets a unit must have.
 The script relies on the presence of the other assign-... modules in this collection: please refer to the other modules documentation for more specific information.